 introducing our Award-Winning Panel:

-Aamir Yaqub is a London based Producer, Grammy Award-winning engineer, and writer specialising in Hip-Hop, R&B, Soul and Pop music.
+Aamir Yaqub is a London-based Producer, Grammy Award-winning engineer, and writer specialising in Hip-Hop, R&B, Soul and Pop music.
 Aamir’s sound bears heavy influence from his iconic idols and contemporary visionaries alike.
 Aamir worked extensively at Metropolis Studios, London, where he collaborated with a number of respected Grammy Award-winning artists, producers and engineers.
-He has worked with high profile acts including Rihanna, David Guetta, Ne-Yo, Sia and Will.I.Am, as well as with major labels and brands.
+He has worked with high-profile acts including Rihanna, David Guetta, Ne-Yo, Sia and Will.I.Am, as well as with major labels and brands.
 As an artist, Aamir takes his influences from a variety of genres from Rock and Bollywood to Jazz and credits legends such as Stevie Wonder, Prince, Michael Jackson and Marvin Gaye as his main inspirations.
 Working in London, Aamir has supported local talent, not only as a producer but as a mentor as well, helping them to invent, brand and shape their musical personas and sound.
-His career is set to flourish; his innovation as a producer and energy as a songwriter, backed by his technical nous, continues to be recognised by some of the industries most prominent and visionary musicians and professionals.
+His career is set to flourish; his innovation as a producer and energy as a songwriter, backed by his technical nous, continues to be recognised by some of the industry’s most prominent and visionary musicians and professionals.

 Manon started her career as a runner at Livingston Studios in North London after moving from France to the UK for an internship.
 Shortly after she got a freelance assistant position at a vintage boutique studio in South West London called State of the Ark Studios.
-From 2010 to 2015 she was their trusted house assistant and engineer and has worked with world-renowned artists and producers such as Noel Gallagher, Kasabian, Alan Parsons, Ethan Johns, Jim Abbiss…This is also where she met British band London Grammar and went on to engineer their platinum-selling album “If you wait “.
+From 2010 to 2015 she was their trusted house assistant and engineer.
+She worked with world-renowned artists and producers such as Noel Gallagher, Kasabian, Alan Parsons, Ethan Johns, Jim Abbiss…This is also where she met the British band London Grammar and went on to engineer their platinum-selling album “If you wait “.
 She joined the engineering team at the well-renowned RAK studios from 2013 to 2015, where she carried on developing her tracking skills.
 In 2015 she started engineering solely for multi-award-winning songwriter/producer Fraser T Smith.
 During their 5 years partnership, Manon has worked on critically acclaimed and chart-topping albums such as Stormzy’s “Gang Signs & Prayer” and Dave’s “Psychodrama” not only as an engineer but also as a mixer.
 Both albums went to number 1 in the UK charts and won Album Of The Year at the Brit Awards in 2018 and 2020.

 Since 2020, Manon is freelance mixing and mastering in her studio at The Qube in Acton, working with a wide range of artists across genres such as AJ Tracey, Fredo, Nao, Faangs, Luz….So far Manon has been involved in 6 UK number 1s.